-We could lower the ratings over the next two years if we revised the likelihood of extraordinary support from the federal government to low if the importance of the authority's policy role to the government diminished, or if the government's oversight of the authority lessened.
-Significantly deteriorating asset quality that suggests persistently weak underwriting decisions and management practices could lead us to lower our management and governance assessment to weak, which would also lead to a lower rating.
+We could lower our ratings over the next two years if we revised the likelihood of extraordinary support from the federal government to low in scenarios where the importance of the authority's policy role to the government diminished, or the government's oversight of the authority lessened.
+A material decline in capitalization levels or significantly deteriorating asset quality that suggests persistently weak underwriting decisions and a lower management and governance assessment could also lead to a downgrade.
 However, we view these scenarios as unlikely over the outlook horizon.